 BSc (Hons) Equine Studies (Top-up)

-If you are looking for a course that offers you real flexibility and advances your scientific, management and entrepreneurial knowledge, this course is for you.
+This course is available through Clearing for 2019 entry.
+If you are looking for a course that offers you real flexibility and advances your scientific, management and entrepreneurial equine knowledge, this course is for you.

 LocationRoyal Agricultural University Campus

 DurationCourse duration 1 Year (Full time / Part time)